 King Soopers or Safeway Card

 Want to support †ED, our ELC Youth Group?
 A King Soopers or Safeway Reward Card is all you need!
 There is NO extra cost to you, the stores simply donate 5% of your gas and grocery purchase back to ELC.
-Please talk to me, or stop by the church office to pick up your very own card to help raise funds for our Ecuador Mission trip.
+Please talk to me, or stop by the church office to pick up your very own card to help raise funds for our Mission trip to Texas for hurricane relief.

 Check out our other events detailed in the current ELC newsletter, The Mountain Echo.